-On May 8, 2020, we commemorate the 75th anniversary of Victory in Europe Day (VE Day).
-On this date in 1945, Germany surrendered, ending nearly six years of Nazi tyranny over Europe.
-The National Air and Space Museum has a unique artifact in our collection related to that day 75 years ago — a machine gun that was carried by a German aircraft that was claimed to be the last enemy aircraft shot down by U.S. forces in Europe before the end of the war.
+On May 8, 1945, VE Day, Germany surrendered, ending nearly six years of Nazi tyranny over Europe.
+The National Air and Space Museum has a unique artifact in our collection related to that day in history — a machine gun that was carried by a German aircraft that was claimed to be the last enemy aircraft shot down by U.S. forces in Europe before the end of the war.

 The MG 81 belt fed 7.92 mm machine gun was used mainly as defensive armament on Luftwaffe aircraft such as the Ju 88.
 This gun came from the last aircraft claimed shot down by U.S. forces in Europe.